n8thangreen/LVAmetanalysis/README.md

-# meta-analyses of LV apical aneurysms in HCM
+# Meta-analyses of LV apical aneurysms in HCM

 LVA is “A discrete, thin walled dyskinetic or akinetic segment of the most distal portion of the LV”